-On July 30, 2020, the Company terminated the Prior Equity Distribution Agreement and entered into a new ATM sales agreement (the "Equity Distribution Agreement"), with the Sales Agents.
-The remaining shares available under the Prior Equity Distribution Agreement are no longer available for issuance.
-The Equity Distribution Agreement provides that the Company may offer and sell its shares from time to time through the Sales Agents up to \$100.0 million worth of its common stock, in amounts and at times to be determined by the Company.
-Sales of the Company's common stock, if any, may be made in negotiated transactions or transactions that are deemed to be "at-the-market," as defined in Rule 415 under the Securities Act, including sales made directly on the NASDAQ or similar securities exchange or sales made to or through a market maker other than on an exchange, at prices related to the prevailing market prices or at negotiated prices.
+On August 2, 2021, we terminated the 2020 Equity Distribution Agreement and entered into a new ATM sales agreement (the "2021 Equity Distribution Agreement") with the Sales Agents.
+The remaining shares available under the 2019 Equity Distribution Agreement and the 2020 Equity Distribution Agreement are no longer available for issuance.
+The 2021 Equity Distribution Agreement provides that we may offer and sell our shares from time to time through the Sales Agents up to \$100.0 million worth of our common stock, in amounts and at times to be determined by us.
+Sales of our common stock, if any, may be made in negotiated transactions or transactions that are deemed to be "at-the-market," as defined in Rule 415 under the Securities Act, including sales made directly on the NASDAQ or similar securities exchange or sales made to or through a market maker other than on an exchange, at prices related to the prevailing market prices or at negotiated prices.

-During the year ended December 31, 2020, the Company sold 3,702,500 shares of common stock under the Prior Equity Distribution Agreement and the Equity Distribution Agreement.
+During the year ended December 31, 2021, the Company sold 1,907,234 shares of common stock under the 2020 Equity Distribution Agreement and the 2021 Equity Distribution Agreement.
+For the same period, the Company received total accumulated net proceeds of approximately \$30.1 million, including \$0.8 million of offering expenses, from these sales.
+During the year ended December 31, 2020, the Company sold 3,702,500 shares of common stock under the 2019 Equity Distribution Agreement and the 2020 Equity Distribution Agreement.
 For the same period, the Company received total accumulated net proceeds of approximately \$44.6 million, including \$1.0 million of offering expenses, from these sales.
-During the year ended December 31, 2019, the Company sold 2,012,844 shares of common stock under the Prior Equity Distribution Agreement.
+During the year ended December 31, 2019, the Company sold 2,012,844 shares of common stock under the 2019 Equity Distribution Agreement.
 For the same period, the Company received total accumulated net proceeds of approximately \$24.0 million, including \$0.6 million of offering expenses, from these sales.

 The Company generally uses net proceeds from these offerings to make investments, to pay down liabilities and for general corporate purposes.
-As of December 31, 2020, shares representing approximately \$76.0 million of its common stock remain available for issuance and sale under the Equity Distribution Agreement.
+As of December 31, 2021, shares representing approximately \$82.8 million of its common stock remain available for issuance and sale under the Equity Distribution Agreement.